Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree

-For the $q$-state Potts model on a Cayley tree of order $k\geq 2$ it is known for a long time that at sufficiently low temperatures there are at least $q+1$ translation-invariant Gibbs measures which are also tree-indexed Markov chains \cite{Ga8}, \cite{Ga9}.
-Such translation-invariant tree-indexed measures are equivalently called translation-invariant splitting Gibbs measures (TISGMs).
-The $q+1$ well-known measures mentioned above are obtained as infinite-volume limits with either the $q$ boundary conditions of homogeneous spin-configurations, or the free boundary condition.
-While the $q$ measures with homogenous boundary conditions are always extremals in the set of all Gibbs-measures, the free boundary condition measure is an extremal Gibbs measure only in an intermediate temperature interval below the transition temperature, and loses its extremality for even lower temperatures.
-The non-trivial problem to determine the precise transition value is also known as the reconstruction problem in information theoretic language.
-While the Kesten-Stigum bound gives a sufficient (but not necessary bound) in terms of second largest eigenvalue of the transition matrix of the chain (and hence the temperature parameter) which ensures non-extremality, the opposite problem, namely to ensure extremality in terms of bounds on parameters, is more difficult, and the known methods usually do not lead to sharp results for tree indexed Markov chains.
+While the Kesten-Stigum bound gives a sufficient (but not necessary) bound in terms of the second largest eigenvalue of the transition matrix of the chain (and hence the temperature parameter) which ensures non-extremality \cite{Ke},\cite{Sly11}, the opposite problem, namely to ensure extremality in terms of bounds on parameters, is more difficult, and the known methods usually do not lead to sharp results for tree indexed Markov chains.
 This is true even in simple cases like the general asymmetric binary channel (or Ising model in a magnetic field).
-For the Potts model in zero field it was proved in \cite{Sly11} that the Kesten-Stigum bound for the open boundary condition measure is not sharp for $q\geq 5$.
+For the Potts model in zero field it was proved in \cite{Sly11} that the Kesten-Stigum bound for the free boundary condition measure is not sharp for $q\geq 5$.
 For some numerical investigations see \cite{MM}.